Roosterbear/tips/google-coursera/ciberseguridad.md

 _API Token_ <br/>

-A small block of encrypted code that contains information about a user. <br/>
+A small block of encrypted code that contains information about a user, <br/>
+like permissions or user identity. <br/>

 _Session_ <br/>